andrewt0301/hse-acos-course/docs/software/git.md

 1. Login into [GitHub](https://github.com) or create an account.

-2. [Add](https://github.com/settings/keys) your public SHH key to your account.
+2. [Add](https://github.com/settings/keys) your public SSH key to your account.

 3. Create a new __private__ repository.
 Name it `<group>_<surname>`, e.g. `231_tatarnikov`.
    If there is another student with the same surname, add suffix `_<n>` (`n` is the first letter of the name).